Peter O’Mahony a major doubt for Munster

-Munster’s director of rugby Rassie Erasmus will address the Conor Murray controversy for the first time at the weekly media briefing in Limerick today, with concern now also focusing on the availability of captain Peter O’Mahony.
+Munster’s director of rugby Rassie Erasmus will address the Conor Murray controversy for the first time at the weekly media briefing in Limerick today, with concern now also focusing on the availability of captain Peter O’Mahony, writes John Fallon.

 The 27-year old is undergoing return-to-play protocols and it remains to be seen if he will be available for the final Champions Cup pool game against Racing 92 at a sold-out Thomond Park on Saturday evening.